ooseni/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. This is a script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

 17. This is a script that displays  all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+18. This is a script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.

+	    . include capital letters as well